dplocki/podcast-downloader/README.md

 # Podcast Downloader

-The Python module for downloading missing mp3 from given RSS feeds (mostly podcasts).
+The Python module for downloading files from given RSS feeds.
-It do not using database of any sort, but it require configuration file.
+It is not using database of any sort.
+It require configuration file.

+The script is analyzing the dictionary where it put the previously downloaded files.
+It is compering the last added file with the podcast feed, finding the missing, and downloading them.

+As name suggested, the script is designed for podcasts.
+The files searched by default are mp3.

 ## Setup